shierc/oTree/download.md

 permalink: /download/
 ---

+Below are the download instructions.
 If you encounter any error during installation, please email chris@otree.org with the error message.

 ## Windows
 - Download and run the [Python 2.7 installer](https://www.python.org/download/releases/2.7.8/).